Last reviewed 21 February 2020

 While the preparation of dossiers is fully harmonised based on PCN format, the process of submission is subject to implementation at the level of each Member State.
 The ECHA submission portal facilitates the submission process, however further modalities such as fees, acceptance criteria and acceptance timelines are at the discretion of each Member State.
 This document summarises each Member States intention.

-There is still a lot of work to be done by both the ECHA and the European Commission to ensure that all of the tools are in place to support industry to meet the first deadline of 1 January 2020.
+There is still a lot of work to be done by both the ECHA and the European Commission to ensure that all of the tools are in place to support industry.
 Time is tight and companies should start planning now in order to meet the deadline.

-As well as making notifications to poison centres, Annex VIII requires labels to have a UFI on the labels of hazardous mixtures.
+As well as making notifications to poison centres, Annex VIII requires labels to have a UFI on the labels or packaging of hazardous mixtures.

 The UFI is an alphanumeric 16-character code that is generated from the company’s VAT number and an internal code that has been allocated to the product.
 There are provisions in place if a supplier is not registered for VAT and there is no VAT number.
 This code must then be placed on the product label and becomes part of the notification to the poison centre.